-The Galapagos Racer Snake leapt to instant fame in 2016, when BBC Planet Earth footage of them chasing a Marine Iguana went viral on the internet, receiving an incredible 13 million views!
-So let’s see what all the fuss is about (spoiler alert: the iguana manages to escape by the skin of his teeth).
+The Galapagos Racer Snake leapt to instant fame in 2016.
+BBC Planet Earth footage of them chasing a baby Marine Iguana went viral on the internet, receiving an incredible 13 million views!
+Everyone was talking about it.
+Shared relief was felt across the world when the iguana somehow squirmed free of those nasty Galapagos racer snakes.

 Conservation Status: Least Concern